DeviprasadShetty9833/Resources/README.md

 # 🙋‍♂️ Support:
-If you  this project, give it a ⭐ (Top right of page) and share it with friends!
+If you like ❤️ this project, give it a ⭐ (Top right of page) and share it with friends!